This is the multi-page printable view of this section. Click here to print.

 cc-backend supports the following authentication methods:

-• Local login with credentials stored in SQL database
+• Local login, with credentials stored in SQL database

-• Authentication via JSON Web Token (JWT):
+• JWT login, with authentication via JSON Web Token:

 • With token provided in HTML request header